griddbnet/sql_llm_model/README.md

 # Evaluation

 Using either the 10% test split of the training dataset or the generated test dataset, the same tokenization method was used to build input for the model.
 The output answer was generated for every input and compared using HuggingFace’s ROUGE evaluation library.
-ROUGE or Recall-Oriented Understudy for Gisting Evaluation is a set of metrics used to evaluate text transformation or summiztion models by comparing human generated baseline answer versus the model generated response.
+ROUGE or Recall-Oriented Understudy for Gisting Evaluation is a set of metrics used to evaluate text transformation or summarization models by comparing human generated baseline answer versus the model generated response.
 Each ROUGE metric varies from 0 to 1, with 1 being a perfect match.

 ```python
 try: